dbt-labs/docs.getdbt.com/website/docs/docs/deploy/ci-jobs.md

 - It allows you to catch issues early in the development process and deliver high-quality data to your end users.
 - To enable metrics in CI, add the `dbt sl validate` command in the **Execution settings** section on the **Job settings** page (explained in [Step 2](/docs/deploy/ci-jobs#prerequisites) earlier).
 Make sure you've set up (or are setting up) your CI job first before adding this command.

-For more commands and use cases, refer to [Test metrics in CI](/docs/deploy/job-commands#test-metrics-in-ci).
+To learn how to set this up, available  commands, and use cases, refer to [Test metrics in CI](/docs/deploy/job-commands#test-metrics-in-ci).

 <Lightbox src="/img/docs/dbt-cloud/deployment/ci-dbt-sl-validate-all.jpg" width="90%" title="Validate all semantic nodes in your CI job by adding the command: 'dbt sl validate' in your job execution settings." />